 Arivale's system for organizing blood, genetic and lifestyle data.

 The percentage (by volume) of whole blood that consists of red blood cells.

 A protein in red blood cells that carries oxygen to the tissues.

 A measure in blood that reflects average blood sugar levels over three months.
 Also called “glycated hemoglobin”.

-An amino acid and breakdown product of proteins, associated with increased heart disease risk.
+An amino acid that naturally occurs in the body.
+High levels are associated with increased cardiovascular disease risk.

 The IL1A gene provides the instructions to make interleukin-1 alpha, a protein associated with chronic inflammation of the gums and periodontal (gum) disease.
 Periodontal disease is a leading cause of tooth loss and may be associated with other chronic diseases, including diabetes and heart disease.

 The IL6 gene provides the instructions to make interleukin-6 (IL-6), a small protein that signals your body's immune system response to injury and infection as part of the inflammation process.

 (Not reported for inflammation due to conflicting evidence)

 The IL6R gene provides the instructions to make IL-6 receptor, a protein involved in signaling your body's immune system response to injury and infection as part of the inflammation process.
 One of the primary actions of this protein is to trigger the production of CRP, a major inflammation marker.